jerryxucheng/CoWalker/README.md

 # CoWalker

 This is the repo for Cowalker, a high-throughput GPU random walk framework tailored for concurrent random walk queries.
+Basically, it's an extention of Skywalker, our previous Alias-method-based Graph Sampling and Random Walk framework on GPUs.

 ## Introduction